Grealish snub proves Southgate is no longer the man for England | Goal.com

 That strategy has been extraordinarily successful, so much so that the current senior manager is no longer the right fit.

-In 2017 England won the World Cup or European Championships at Under-17, U19 and U20 levels.
+In 2017, England won the World Cup or European Championship at Under-17, U19 and U20 levels.
 Three years later, these players are graduating at breakneck speed to become the fulcrum of a new-look, newly-progressive England team.

-Jadon Sancho, Raheem Sterling, Harry Kane, Trent Alexander-Arnold, Jordan Henderson, Marcus Rashford: nobody would doubt that all six of these players could be prominent squad members of the best, most attacking clubs in Europe.
+Sancho, Raheem Sterling, Harry Kane, Trent Alexander-Arnold, Jordan Henderson, Rashford: nobody would doubt that all six of these players could be prominent squad members of the best, most attacking clubs in Europe.

 And that is why the perception of Southgate’s England has nose-dived over the past 12 months, why dreary 0-0 draws with Denmark aren’t simply shrugged off as meaningless results in the bigger picture.